Salt Lake City Internet Crimes Lawyer

 Many of these crimes are state crimes in Utah, but some also have a federal counterpart.
 Both the federal government and the Utah State government can charge you with crimes for the same conduct if they each have a statute addressing the crime.
 Because of this, it is important to have an attorney fight the state criminal charges, rather than risk doubling your time in prison.

 Our attorneys also represent defendants on federal criminal charges.
 The federal government has power to enforce criminal laws dealing with things it has power over – which includes the internet and cross-state communications.
 Using the internet to perpetrate a fraud, trade child pornography, or steal someone’s identity can constitute a serious federal offense.
 The federal government typically allows the states to handle smaller offenses, and only steps in on serious, wide-spread issues.
 Our attorneys may be able to persuade federal officials not to bring charges, leaving you only with the state charges to fight.

-Penalties for Internet Crime in Utah
+Penalties for Internet Crimes in Utah

 Many internet crimes are felonies.
 Felonies are crimes that are punished with a potential of more than one year in prison, as opposed to misdemeanors, which carry up to one year in jail.
 Felonies vary widely in penalties, from 0 years (and a fine) to life in prison.
 Felonies are divided into multiple levels of offense, which carry the following penalties: